seven77-ops/9001-Project-ZHA-JIN-HUA/README.md

 **Golden Flower** is a poker-style game.
 Each player is dealt three cards and competes through betting, bluffing, and card comparison to win the pot.

-This project is a **Python command-line version** of Zha Jin Hua built entirely with the standard library.
+This project is a **Python command-line version** of Golden Flower built entirely with the standard library.
 It features **human vs computer gameplay**, five bluffing speech options, and smart computer decision-making.

 ---